-From time to time after the effective date of this Registration Statement, as determined by the selling security holders.
+From time to time after the effective date of this registration statement, as determined by the selling security holder.

-If the only securities being registered on this Form are being offered pursuant to dividend or interest reinvestment plans, please check the following box.
+If the only securities being registered on this form are being offered pursuant to dividend or interest reinvestment plans, please check the following box. o

-If any of the securities being registered on this Form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box. [x]
+If any of the securities being registered on this form are to be offered on a delayed or continuous basis pursuant to Rule 415 under the Securities Act of 1933, other than securities offered only in connection with dividend or interest reinvestment plans, check the following box.

-If this Form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []
+If this form is filed to register additional securities for an offering pursuant to Rule 462(b) under the Securities Act, please check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If this Form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering. []
+If this form is a post-effective amendment filed pursuant to Rule 462(c) under the Securities Act, check the following box and list the Securities Act registration statement number of the earlier effective registration statement for the same offering.

-If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. []
+If delivery of the prospectus is expected to be made pursuant to Rule 434, please check the following box. o on 8(a), may determine.

-The Registrant hereby amends this Registration Statement on such date or dates as may be necessary to delay its effective date until the Registrant shall file a further amendment that specifically states that this Registration Statement shall thereafter become effective in accordance with Section 8(a) of the Securities Act, as amended, or until this Registration Statement shall become effective on such date as the Commission, acting pursuant to said Section 8(a), may determine.
+The registrant hereby amends this registration statement on such date or dates as may be necessary to delay its effective date until the registrant shall file a further amendment that specifically states that this registration statement shall thereafter become effective in accordance with Section 8(a) of the

 The information in this prospectus is not complete and may be changed.
-The securityholders identified in this prospectus may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
+The selling security holder named in this prospectus may not sell these securities until the registration statement filed with the Securities and Exchange Commission is effective.
 This prospectus is not an offer to sell these securities and it is not soliciting an offer to buy these securities in any state where the offer or sale is not permitted.

-Subject to completion, dated October 9, 2003
+Subject to completion, dated October 7, 2003